 Naxi Ethnic Minority

-The Naxi Ethnic group has a population of over 250,000 people.
-It is divided into two dialect groups.
-An eastern one and a western one located in the provinces of Yunnan, Sichuan, and Tibet.
+The Naxi Ethnic group is divided into two dialect groups.
+An eastern one and a western one are located in the provinces of Yunnan, Sichuan, and Tibet.
 One of the unique features of the Naxi minority group is its written language.
 The written language is called "Dongba Characters".
-It includes over 1,400 single characters and is considered a unique "living pictographs".
+It includes over 1,400 single characters and is considered a unique "living pictograph".
 They are the only living people to use hieroglyphics in the world.

 Bai Ethnic Minority Group

-The Bai ethnic minority group has a population of 1,858,063.
-Eighty percent are living in communities in the Dali Bai Autonomous Prefecture in Guizhou Province.
-The word Bai means white, and in the Bai minority group white is considered a sacred color meaning purity.
+Eighty percent of Bai ethnic minority group are living in communities in the Dali Bai Autonomous Prefecture in Yunnan Province.
+The word Bai means white, and in the Bai minority group, white is considered a sacred color meaning purity.
 The Bai people speak their own unique language which uses many Mandarin words because of their long contact with the Han people.
 During the Tang Dynasty, the Bai ethnic minority became so powerful that they established their own kingdom known as the Nanzhao kingdom.

 The traditional clothing of the Bai ethnic group is very colorful and unique to their minority group.
 The favorite color of both men and women is white.
 The colors of their clothing are light, which forms a beautiful contrast to the dark colors used as ornamentation.
 The women's dresses are edged with lace and are adorned with elaborate cross stitch embroidery.
 Women's clothing consists of pants covered by an apron and an upper garment which is normally a sleeveless short jacket.
 The women of the Bai minority group wear beautiful hair ornaments and elaborate headgear.
 Another important part of every woman's outfit is the baby carrier.
 They are elaborately embroidered and used to tie the baby onto their backs.
 Unique to the Bai group is that the babies, when tied into their carriers, can look over their mother's shoulders letting them see what is going on around them.